 Therapy can bring you a number of benefits, including a better understanding of your personal goals and values, improved relationships, and resolution of the specific issues that lead you to seek therapy.
 Working toward these benefits, however, requires effort on your part and will challenge you in (hopefully) the best ways.
 Change will sometimes be easy and swift, but it can also be slow and frustrating.

 I am very flexible in my style as a therapist because each person who comes to see me needs something different.
 Some people need education; some need compassion and understanding; some need a place to explore their history and deepest-selves; some need to learn how to laugh, cry, or be angry; and some need to learn how to find and use their voice.
-The foundations of my practice are psychodynamic principles, cognitive-behavioral therapy, feminist theories, and mindfulness.
+The foundations of my practice are psychodynamic principles, cognitive-behavioral therapy, intersectional and feminist theories, and mindfulness.

 A standard session is 50 minutes long.
 If you would like to schedule a longer session, please let me know and we can discuss availability and pricing.

 The duration of therapy is dependent on the length of time it takes for you to meet your goals.
 Sometimes issues can be resolved swiftly and sometimes it can take longer.
 In addition, sometimes the events in an individual’s life can lead him or her to change the goals mid-way through therapy.
 There is no right or wrong amount of time for you to be in the process of therapy.
 It is about what is comfortable and right for you.